cmap/cmap-sig-tools/documentation/docs/command-reference/sig_introspect_tool.md

 Finally the scores are converted to percentile scores using a user-specified signature set as a null distribution.

-## Examples:
+## Examples

-% Run introspect using the signature matrix as the background sig_introspect_tool('--sig_score', 'sig_zscore.gct')
+- Run introspect using the signature matrix as the background

+`sig_introspect_tool --sig_score 'sig_zscore.gct'`

-% Run introspect using a pre-computed background sig_introspect_tool('--sig_score', 'sig_zscore.gct', '--bkg_connectivity',
+- Run introspect using a pre-computed background

-'bkg_wtcs.gct')
+`sig_introspect_tool --sig_score 'sig_zscore.gct --bkg_connectivity 'bkg_wtcs.gct'`

-% Run introspect using pre-computed introspect and background results sig_introspect_tool('--sig_connectivity', 'sig_wtcs.gct', '--bkg_connectivity',
+- Run introspect using pre-computed introspect and background results

-'bkg_wtcs.gct')
+`sig_introspect_tool --sig_connectivity 'sig_wtcs.gct' --bkg_connectivity 'bkg_wtcs.gct'`